ILY sign

 The ILY is a common sign in ASL deaf culture meaning, "I Love You" (informal).

 The ILY is a sign from American Sign Language which, as a gesture, has moved into the mainstream.
-Seen primarily in the United States and other Americanized countries, the sign originated among deaf schoolchildren using American Sign Language to create a sign from a combination of the signs for the letters I, L, and Y (I Love You).
+Seen primarily in the United States and other Americanized countries, the sign originated among deaf schoolchildren using American Sign Language to create a sign from a combination of the signs for the letters I, L, and Y (for "I love you").